MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/20-oop/10-objects-and-classes/20-objects-in-depth/src/main/java/extracodelab01/README.md

     - A no-argument constructor which sets the radius to 1.0 and the color to "blue"
     - A constructor with radius as argument, the color should be set to blue

-It should have the following intance methods / state:
+It should have the following instance methods / state:
     - getRadius() which returns the value of radius
     - getArea() which returns the area of a circle
     - setColor() which takes a color as a parameter and assigns it to the color instance variable (but doesn't return it)